fabiotosi92/NeRF-Supervised-Deep-Stereo/README.md

 <div class="alert alert-info">

 **Warning**:
 - Please be aware that we will not be releasing the training code for deep stereo models.
 The provided code focuses on evaluation and demonstration purposes only.
+- Nevertheless, we have made the **training file** used to train our models available through the following [link](https://github.com/fabiotosi92/NeRF-Supervised-Deep-Stereo/files/12376273/train.txt).
 - With the latest updates in PyTorch, slight variations in the quantitative results compared to the numbers reported in the paper may occur.

 </div>